hydrocort/sctp-dsai-mod2-project-team4/prd.md

 **Data Completeness Validations**:
 - All order items should have corresponding payment records
-- Customer and seller regional assignments should be complete
+- Customer and seller regional assignments should be complete (including economic zones)
 - Product category translations should be available for all products
+- Customer unique ID assignments should be complete and consistent
+- Payment method flags should be properly populated for all orders

 **Analytical Consistency Validations**:
 - Monthly sales totals should show reasonable business patterns
 - Regional distributions should align with Brazilian geography
+- Economic zone assignments should be consistent with state codes
 - Delivery time calculations should be logical (positive days, reasonable ranges)
+- Payment method combinations should be logical (e.g., installment counts match payment types)

 ## Dagster Integration Points